There are true friends, false friends, and acquaintances.

 Friend or False Friend?

-Most languages belong to families, and just like siblings and cousins, they have a common grandparent.
+Most languages belong to families.
+Just like siblings and cousins, they have a common grandparent or ancestor.
 For example, the Romance languages have Latin as a common ancestor which explains why vocabulary in these languages is so similar from language to language in that family.
+Numerous English words have Latin roots as well.

-Any two languages with common origins and/or which are influenced by a common language share a lot of vocabulary.
+On the other hand, many languages share a common influence.
+For example, ancient Greek loan words are present in many languages today, including English.
+Any two languages with common origins or which are influenced by a common language share a lot of vocabulary.

 What are cognates?